-- Extensive provider network - No requirement to choose a single doctor as your primary physician - No referral needed to see a specialist - Generic drugs: \$10 copay at a retail pharmacy; \$20 for non-Medicare mail order; \$15 for Medicare at the mail order pharmacy - Within the provider network, 100% coverage for room and board and 90% for other hospital charges after the \$100 per admission deductible.
+- Extensive provider network - No requirement to choose a single doctor as your primary physician - No referral needed to see a specialist.
+However, you might need prior plan approval for certain services. - Generic drugs: \$10 copay at a retail pharmacy; \$20 for non-Medicare mail order; \$15 for Medicare at the mail order pharmacy - Urgent Care Facility copay of \$35 when you use an in-network facility - Within the provider network, 100% coverage for room and board and 90% for other hospital charges after the \$100 per admission copay.
 Precertification is required - Freedom to choose any doctor with extra savings when you see a preferred provider